+- When you drink alcohol, you consume “empty” calories.
 What this means is that an alcoholic beverage adds calories to your body, but it contains minuscule amounts of nutrients.
 In other words, empty calories.
-Conversely, nuts, salmon, and sweet potatoes are the polar opposite because they are nutrient dense.
+Conversely, nuts, salmon, and sweet potatoes are the polar opposite because they are nutrient-dense.
 A 12-ounce can of beer has 155 calories, and a 5-ounce glass of red wine has 125 calories.
 So, according to Healthline, a night of drinking can cause you to consume hundreds of extra calories.

+- Drinking can impact testosterone levels.
 Having low testosterone can hamper the body’s ability to form muscles and burn fat.
 Also, according to Healthline, low testosterone levels may predict metabolic syndrome in men.
 When men have this condition, they get high cholesterol, high blood pressure, high sugar levels, and a high body mass index (BMI).
-So, more alcohol consumption can mean less testosterone, which could lead to the decreased ability to burn fat.
+So, more alcohol consumption can mean less testosterone, which could lead to a decreased ability to burn fat.
 Got that?

 The adverse effects of long-term alcohol abuse and binge drinking are widely known.
 Alcohol can impact your brain, heart, pancreas, and especially the liver.
 According to the National Institute on Alcohol Abuse and Alcoholism (NIAAA), long-term alcohol abuse, or drinking too much on a single occasion (binge drinking) can result in life-threatening health effects such as:

 - Irregular heartbeat

 - Head, neck, rectal, esophageal, and breast cancer

 Excessive drinking leads to weight gain on top of the disastrous effects it has on the body.